Bruno Magli: History

 Founded in 1936, siblings Marino, Mario and Bruno started a small business in the basement of their home in Bologna, Italy, after learning the art of shoemaking from their grandfather.
 The trio began to accept contract work until the first Magli Shoe Factory (Calzaturificio Magli) was established later that same year.

-In 1947, shortly after World War Two, the company built their first manufacturing facility.
+In 1947, shortly after World War II, the company built their first manufacturing facility.

 In 1969, the company moved to a more modern factory in Bologna.

 From the 1980s onwards, the Magli company opened over forty retail stores located throughout the United States, Australia, China and Europe.

 OJ Simpson trial

 The shoes were a major component of the 1995 O.J.
 Simpson trial.
 Simpson wore size 12 suede waffle Lorenzo model with soles manufactured by Silga.
 Sales increased thirty per cent in 1996 and fifty percent in 1997.
 Subsequent owners, Marquee stated the association was not one they welcomed or wished for, but acknowledged the increased public interest.